Volcanoes National Park: Fauna

 The park is best known for the mountain gorilla (Gorilla beringei beringei).
 Other mammals include: golden monkey (Cercopithecus mitis kandti), black-fronted duiker (Cephalophus niger), African buffalo (Syncerus caffer), spotted hyena (Crocuta crocuta) and harnessed bushbuck (Tragelaphus scriptus).
-The bushbuck population is estimated to be between 1760–7040 animals.
+The bushbuck population is estimated to be between 1760 and 7040 animals.
 There are also reported to be African elephants in the park, though these are now very rare.
 There are 178 recorded bird species, with at least 13 species and 16 subspecies endemic to the Virunga and Rwenzori Mountains.

 Expansion

 In 2022, the Government of Rwanda announced plans to expand this national park from 13000 ha to 23000 ha.
 Of the new 10000 ha, park activities will expand into an estimated new 3740 ha, and an estimated 6260 ha will be used to create a buffer zone between the national park and the surrounding human communities.
 The buffer zone will be used for agriculture, particularly agroforestry, which will benefit the park and the humans together.
 It is expected that this arrangement will reduce "human-wildlife conflicts by 80 percent".
 Work was expected to start in 2022 and last five years, working with a budget of US$255 million.
 The Rwanda Development Board announced that a pilot program will begin in 2024.